Registration for the Waterford Upstart Pandemic Recovery Path program is now underway

 (Jackson, MS) – October 26, 2020 – A big tent of educational, governmental and nonprofit entities and organizations in the state of Mississippi are uniting to bring an innovative learning solution to vulnerable families during the COVID-19 pandemic.
 Waterford.org, along with the Mississippi Head Start Collaboration Office, the Mississippi Head Start Association, The Office of the Governor, numerous public school districts, STEMPOSSIBLE, Excel by 5 and eighteen different local Head Start providers in the state are coming together to ensure the state’s youngest learners have the tools and support they need to arrive at school, on day one, ready to learn.

 Often underestimated, the state of Mississippi has been leading the charge in educational innovation for students during the pandemic.
-Following the State Legislature and Mississippi Department of Education’s recent commitment to provide every student with an electronic device for learning, this latest partnership will have the early education nonprofit, Waterford.org, launch the Waterford Upstart Pandemic Recovery Path, a 16-week educational program to serve low-income families with preschool-aged children affected by the pandemic.
+Following the State Legislature and Mississippi Department of Education’s recent commitment to provide every student with an electronic device for learning, this latest partnership will have the early education nonprofit, Waterford.org, launch the Waterford Upstart Pandemic Recovery Path, a 16-week educational program to serve under-resourced families with preschool-aged children affected by the pandemic.
 The aim of the program is to meet critical equity needs for Mississippi students as a supplement to the state’s broader commitment to expanding early education programming in all instances.
 Registration for the Waterford Upstart program is now open and Mississippi families with 4-year-olds are encouraged to enroll.

 “Since the COVID-19 pandemic began, Waterford.org has zeroed in on meeting the equity and resource disparities that families are facing right now, goals that we share with the state of Mississippi’s educational community,” said LaTasha Hadley, Vice President of State Education Partnerships at Waterford.org.
 “Through the Waterford Upstart Pandemic Recovery Path, we believe Waterford.org can provide a critical parent empowerment tool that will amplify overall early education efforts in the state.”